zsoobratty/portfolio/README.md

 *Client Servicing Consultant*

-- Organising and leading high profile client visits with the aim of improving service levels and improve client relationship
+- Organising and leading high profile client visits with the aim of improving service levels and client relationship
 - Liaising with developers to incorporate improvements and innovations into our platform
 - Creating processes and tools to increase automation and reduce manual intervention, in order to increase accuracy and efficiency
 - Training staff on various aspects of their roles and remaining a point of contact on projects I had prior involvement with